 Ruth played for the Yankees when he had both of his three homer games.
 Against the Cardinals in 1926, he hit his blasts in the 1st, 3rd and 6th innings and finished that game 3-for-3 with four runs scored and four runs batted in.
 Two years later when Ruth did it again, the Yankees were again playing the Cardinals.
 This time Ruth’s homers came 4th, 7th, and 8th innings.
 Ruth finished that game 3-for-5 with three runs scored and three RBIs.

-Page 2 of 2 - Also playing for the Yankees, Jackson’s three homers came on three consecutive swings in the 4th, 5th, and 8th innings.
+Also playing for the Yankees, Jackson’s three homers came on three consecutive swings in the 4th, 5th, and 8th innings.
 Jackson finished the night 3-for-3 with four runs scored and 5 RBIs.

 When Pujols hit his three shots, he became the first non-Yankee to accomplish the feat.
 But since Ruth did it twice against the Cardinals, seeing three home runs by one player in a World Series game was not new to St. Louis.